lotusnprod/lotus-manuscript/manuscript.md

 #### Harmonization

 To perform the harmonization of all previously gathered sources, sixteen columns were chosen as described above.
-Upon electronic NP resources harmonization, resulting subcategories were divided and subject to further cleaning.
+Upon electronic NP resources harmonization, resulting subcategories were divided and subject to further processing.
 The "chemical structure" fields were divided into files according to their subcategories ("InChI", "names" and "SMILES").
 A file containing all initial structures from all three subcategories was also generated.
 The same procedure was followed for organisms and references.

-#### Cleaning
+#### Processing

-To obtain an unambiguously referenced structure-organism pair for Wikidata dissemination, the initial sixteen columns were translated and cleaned into three fields: the reported structure, the organism canonical name, and the reference.
+To obtain an unambiguously referenced structure-organism pair for Wikidata dissemination, the initial sixteen columns were translated and processed into three fields: the reported structure, the organism canonical name, and the reference.
 The structure was reported as InChI, together with its SMILES and InChIKey translation.
 The biological organism field was reported as three minimal necessary and sufficient fields, namely its canonical name and the taxonID and taxonomic DB corresponding to the latter.
 The reference was reported as four minimal fields, namely reference title, DOI, PMCID, and PMID, one being sufficient.
 For the forthcoming translation processes, automated solutions were used when available.
 However, for specific cases (common or vernacular names of the biological organisms, Traditional Chinese Medicine (TCM) names, and conversion between digital reference identifiers), no solution existed, thus requiring the use of tailored dictionaries.
 Their construction is detailed in the [Dictionaries](#Dictionaries) section.
-The initial entries (containing one or multiple producing organisms per structure, with one or multiple accepted names per organism) were cleaned into 2M+ referenced structure-organism pairs.
+The initial entries (containing one or multiple producing organisms per structure, with one or multiple accepted names per organism) were processed into 2M+ referenced structure-organism pairs.

 ##### Chemical Structures